Keyfactor/ansible-ejbca-signserver-playbooks/README.md

 ## Available playbooks

 These playbooks are available:
-* **[ansible_ejbca](./ansible_ejbca)** – For use with EJBCA Community or Enterprise version to install and configure EJBCA CA, external RA, & external VA, or only standalone CA without deploying external RA/VA.
+* **[ansible_ejbca_signsrv](./ansible_ejbca_signsrv)** – For use with EJBCA & SignServer Community or Enterprise version to install and configure EJBCA CA, external RA, & external VA, or only standalone CA without deploying external RA/VA, and SignServer.
-* **[ansible_signsrv](./ansible_signsrv)** – For use with SignServer Enterprise version
 * **[ejbca_certificate_request_role](./ejbca_certificate_request_role)** – For use with EJBCA Enterprise version to issue certificates from an EJBCA server using the REST API

 ## Get started

 Example:
-To run the EJBCA ansible playbook with EJBCA Community, do the following:
+To run the EJBCA or SignServer ansible playbook with EJBCA or SignServer Community, do the following:
 1. Make sure to follow the prerequisites.
 2. Set any required variables.
 3. Run the ansible playbook.